xandor-io/angular-material-sidemenu/README.md

 ## Installation

-This package can be installed using npm and bower:
+This package can be installed using npm or bower:

 * `npm install angular-material-sidemenu`
 * `bower install angular-material-sidemenu`

 ## Usage

 Include the script and css files in you html and add `ngMaterialSidemenu` in you module.
-Also this module has support for browserify.
+Also this module has support for browserify or wiredep.

 ```html
 <link rel="stylesheet" href="path/to/angular-material-sidemenu.css">